JanMarvin/drat/index.md

-## Drat Repo for JanMarvin
+# Drat Repo for JanMarvin

-Since I neither have enough time nor am I willing enough to bother with CRAN for my builds, I am providing sources and Windows binaries for my sources on this drat repo.
+Since I neither have enough time nor am I willing enough to bother with CRAN for my builds, I am providing ziped sources and binaries for Windows of my R-packages in this drat repo.

 You can include it using